University Support Staff Employee Personnel Actions

 Department Name – The Department Name will default after entered at the top of the form.

-Job Code – Indicates classified job code number associated with employee.
-Refer to the Classified Job Codes.
+Job Code – Indicates university support staff job code number associated with employee.
+Refer to the Job Codes.

-Job Title – Job classification associated with employee.
+Job Title – Job title associated with employee.
 Must match the Job Code.
-Refer to the Classified Job Codes.
+Refer to the Job Codes.

 Regular or Temporary – Identify whether the position is a regular or temporary position by placing an "X" by the appropriate box.
 Regular positions are budgeted positions.
 Temporary positions are non-budgeted positions.
-Classified temporary positions cannot be benefit eligible.
+University support staff temporary positions cannot be benefit eligible.

 Full-Time or Part-Time – Identify whether the position is a full-time position or a part-time position by placing and "X" by the appropriate box.
 When full-time is indicated, 1.0 FTE is displayed in HRIS.
 When part-time is indicated, less than 1.0 is displayed in HRIS.